This is the simplest guide to understand how you can leverage Instagram for your business.

-Stories are a way to amplify, promote, and broadcast your content.
+Stories are also a great way to amplify, promote, and broadcast your content.
 You can share your feed posts, reels, and IGTV videos on your Instagram stories.

 One of the things Instagram was short of was a space to share long-format videos.
-It launched IGTV in 2017 as a standalone video platform which would enable businesses to showcase their products, talk to their audiences and give information.
+It launched IGTV in 2017 as a standalone video platform that would enable businesses to showcase their products, talk to their audiences, and give information.

 IGTV videos are not supposed to be necessarily planned and perfectly curated like your feed posts.
 You can consider them to be a step up from your Instagram stories.
 IGTV videos are best fit for tutorials, product demos, showcase collection videos, BTS videos, and interviews.